Chart Color Schemes

 Housing

-Port Kembla is characterized by a predominantly suburban housing profile, with strong rates of outright home ownership
+Port Kembla is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Port Kembla, as evaluated at the latest Census, comprised 77.0% houses and 23.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-Home ownership level was 39.1%, with 26.5% of dwellings mortgaged and 34.4% rented.
-Median monthly mortgage repayment was $1,950, median weekly rent figure was $340.
-Nationally, Port Kembla's mortgage repayments are higher than the Australian average of $1,863, rents are less than the national figure of $375.
+Dwelling structure in Port Kembla, as per the latest Census, consisted of 77.0% houses and 23.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Port Kembla was at 39.1%, with the remaining dwellings either mortgaged (26.5%) or rented (34.4%).
+The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro NSW's average of $1,733.
+Median weekly rent in Port Kembla was recorded at $340, compared to Non-Metro NSW's $330.
+Nationally, Port Kembla's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing